wwwehr/nillion-ipfs-store/README.md

 # nillion-ipfs-store
-encrypt, store file(s) to IPFS, save encryption keys to Nillion network
+encrypt, store to IPFS, then save encryption keys to Nillion network

+reference implementation for large files in Nillion.

 # prerequisites